gabed457/fundamentals/javascript/promises/README.md

 ### Creating a Promise

-One way you can create a promise is through the built in Promise Object
+One way you can create a promise is through the built in Promise Function.

 ```js
 var sayHello = new Promise(function (resolve, reject) {